Person crouched over a desk writing on a piece of paper.

 Help with your Application

 The first step in applying for a course is to decide what you are going to study.
-Have a look at our website to browse all courses which are open for applications.
-On course listings, you can view a course overview and information about what you will learn, entry requirements and progression routes.
+Browse our courses, course listings, you can view a course overview and information about what you will learn, entry requirements and progression routes.

 Make sure that you consider your options carefully and that you meet the entry requirements before submitting your application.
 If you need help with selecting your course you could speak to a guidance teacher, family member or friend.

-Before you start your application online it’s a good idea to have the documents you will need for your application ready to go.
+Before you start your online application, it’s a good idea to have the necessary documents ready.
 To complete your application, you will need:

 • Your qualifications and Scottish Candidate Number (SCN)